selinon/selinon/docs.source/yaml.conf.rst

   If there is only dependency on a single node stated in `from`, node is automatically computed.

 ###### `args`
 Arguments to predicate that should be passed.
-These arguments are dependent on used predicate - see parsley.predicates for list of all predicates available.
+These arguments are dependent on used predicate - see selinonlib.predicates for list of all predicates available.

 Predicates were designed to use "listed keys" as shown in the example - if a list of keys is provided, these keys are deferred as one would intuitively expect.
 For example the condition listed above will be roughly translated (without exception checks):
 ```python